-The year groups in Year 10 and 11 are divided into tutor groups with a vertical house systems.
-Year 7, 8 and 9 are divided into 5 tutor groups within 5 houses.
+The year groups are divided into tutor groups with a vertical house system.
 Tutor groups are based on a range of abilities and learning styles in each group.
-All lessons in years 7 and 8 are in tutor groups apart from Design technology, core PE and in year 8 where students continue with French and choose between Spanish and German.
+All lessons in years 7 and 8 are in tutor groups apart from Design technology, core PE and in year 8 where students continue with German and choose between Spanish and French.